-Parents are asked to ensure that children arrive at school between 8.45am and 8.55am, ready for the official start of the school day at 8.55am.
+Parents are asked to ensure that children arrive at school at 8.40am, ready for the official start of the school day at 8.50am.
 Children must be in their classrooms by this time.

 Registration is followed by a working session until a whole school assembly time at 10.15am.
 This is then followed by playtime at 10.30am.
 A piece of fresh fruit is provided free by the school each day, as a healthy snack for this mid-morning break.
 The children have access to drinks of water from their water bottles throughout the day.
-Play is followed by the second work session which continues until 11.45am.
+Play is followed by the second work session which continues until

+11.45am.